Import and Configure Assets

 • A Microsoft 365 source allows vulnerabilities to be imported along with assets if the Include Vulnerabilities check box is enabled on the Mapping Configuration page.
 See Vulnerability Scanning for more information.

-• You can choose to add Entra ID, and select either an Intune or Defender filter (or both for machine assets) to target specific Microsoft machines when scheduling an asset sync.
+• You can choose to add Entra ID filters for user assets, and Entra ID, Intune, or Defender filters to target specific Microsoft machines when importing.

 Warning: Asset import can fail even if the initial connection test succeeds.
-This failure could happen if the system user is incorrectly configured or if they lack the required permissions.
+This failure could happen if the system user is incorrectly configured or if the user lacks the required permissions.

 Create an Asset Import Mapping